jangel97/rh-technical-test/README.md

 Docker build and deploy role:
 - The docker_build_and_deploy role will not remove the docker image even if it detects the Dockerfile has changed.
 Even though it could be controlled I prefer the removal of Docker images to be manual and not performed by this automation mechanism.

-- Support for Podman containers
+- Support for detecting and running Podman containers

 - Support for RHEL 8, CentOS 8, CentOS Stream, Debian based Linux distros

-- Parametrize logging configuration for Docker containers
+- Parametrize logging configuration for Docker containers and may other settings

 - Very likely there may be many other things to improve :)